PeterDrake/sky/pipeline_and_directories.md

         20120501 (and similar years/months/dates)
             20120501170430_photo.jpg (preprocessed)
-    tsi_masks (structured like photos, but filenames end in _tsi_mask.png) raw_csv
+    tsi_masks (structured like photos, but filenames end in _tsi_mask.png) tsi_masks_no_glare (just like tsi_masks, but with clouds removed from masks likely to contain glare, as defined by GlareRemove.py) raw_csv
     readme_with_Jess_edits.pdf
     shcu_dubious_data.csv (raw version)